dividat/playos/Readme.md

 A virtual machine (with test instrumentation) can be started without any of the above builds.

+## Components

+### Controller

+The [controller](controller/) service orchestrates the system's self-update and acts as a configuration interface for the options exposed to the user.
+It may be run directly on a Linux host for development purposes.

+### Kiosk

+The [kiosk](kiosk/) browser is used in the default configuration of PlayOS to run any web application in a full screen kiosk.
+It can be run directly on most hosts for development purposes.

-## Testing
+## System Testing

+To test integrated portions of the PlayOS system, there are several options/levels available:

+- Running a single system partition with QEMU (fast, partial, isolated)
+- Running a full system inside a virtual machine such as VirtualBox (slow, simulated full, isolated)
+- Running a single system partition from a USB stick on a physical machine (medium fast, partial, isolated)
+- Running a full system on a physical machine (slow, full, isolated)

 ### QEMU VM

-Most changes to system configuration and/or the contoller can be tested in a virtual machine.
+Most changes to system configuration and/or the controller can be tested in a virtual machine.
 To create and run a VM, run:

 ```bash